25 Content Marketing Tips for Beginners: Where to Focus First

 2. Create and promote relevant content to answer these search queries.

-In contrast, the search term "accountant for small business in New York" is a highly focused commercial search term.
+On the other hand, the search term "accountant for small business in New York" is a highly focused commercial search term.
 The searcher is looking to make a purchase and hire an accountant for their small business in a particular location.
 Therefore, creating content for a search term like this would hold much higher value for an accounting company.

 Interview Your Target Audience Directly